reloadedgames/python-client/README.md

 $ pip install ./python-client
 ```

-Once installed, the client will automatically be added to your bin path and can be ran using the `supernode` command:
+Once installed, the client will automatically be added to your path and can be run using the `supernode` command:

 ```
 $ supernode -h